 Tooth extractions are procedures done by the dentist or an oral surgeon to remove a tooth from its socket in the bone.
 Tooth extractions can be performed on a loose or damaged tooth.
-While a dentist may fix damaged teeth with fillings or dental crowns in Lake County, IL, extraction is necessary when the damage is too extensive.
+While a general dentist in Lake County, IL, may fix damaged teeth with fillings or dental crowns, extraction is necessary when the damage is too extensive.

 At Greenwood Dental, we aim to make your tooth extraction procedure as painless and convenient as possible.
 We understand the pain, stress, and anxiety that can be associated with getting a tooth removed.
 We take every care to ensure your comfort during tooth extractions in Lake County.